DUCA Financial Services Credit Union Donates $25,000 for Children’s Causes; Needs Your Vote to Choose the Most Innovative Project

 Christian Children’s Fund of Canada Holds Online Contest to Improve Education for Children in Developing Countries

 TORONTO (December 1, 2015) ― This month, Christian Children’s Fund of Canada (CCFC) is holding an online contest to identify an international project to be funded by a $25,000 donation from DUCA Financial Services Credit Union Ltd. (DUCA).

 The voting contest, now in its third year, has identified innovative and sustainable solutions to problems experienced by families and community members in developing countries, attracting votes from across Canada and as far away as India.

 Vote between Dec.
 1 and 31 at ccfcanada.ca/innovation-fund.

 Meeting Children’s Developmental Needs in Their Formative Years

-This year’s contest focusses on Innovation in Early Childhood Education (ECE).
+This year’s contest is focused on Innovation in Early Childhood Education (ECE).
 Early childhood is highly regarded as the most important time for a child’s physical, emotional and cognitive growth and development.
 Sadly, only 12 percent of children from developing countries have access to ECE.